nicholasconfer/mongoose-times/README.md

 ## Usage

-The examples below create a message model that will include `created` and `lastUpdated` properties in their schema.
+The examples below create a model that will include `created` and `lastUpdated` properties in their schema.
 Those properties will have timestamps that are automatically generated and updated when you save your document.

 ### [CoffeeScript](https://github.com/jashkenas/coffee-script) Example
 ```CoffeeScript